xdouglas1001x/UlbraGram/README.md

 # UlbraGram
-This is a instagram clone maked in te class.
+This is an Instagram clone made in the class.